KimKaiv/starter-hugo-research-group/content/event/DMU/index.md

   postcode: LE1 9BH
   country: U.K.

-summary: 'We demonstrate the viability of highly granular, two-dimensional (joint) outcome spaces with markets for monthly UK rainfall and temperature. '
+summary: 'We demonstrate the viability of highly granular, two-dimensional (joint) outcome spaces with markets for monthly UK rainfall and temperature.'

 abstract: 'Predicting future climate requires the integration of knowledge and expertise from a wide range of disciplines.
 The predictions must account for climate-change mitigation policies which themselves may depend on climate predictions.
 This interdependency, or “circularity”, means that physical climate predictions must be conditioned on emissions of greenhouse gases (GHGs).
 Long-range climate forecasts also suffer from information asymmetry because users cannot rely on track records to judge the skill of providers.
 <br> <br>